Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 • hurt can be acknowledged without immediate escalation

-This is why Why Emotional Distance Affects Intimacy matters so much here.
+This is why when emotional distance makes closeness harder to discuss matters here.
 When emotional safety weakens, intimacy often becomes one of the first places where that strain starts showing up.

 The relationship may still continue, but the emotional tone changes.
 And once the emotional tone changes, conversations about closeness often become harder before closeness itself changes visibly.